pguse/Introduction-to-Python/algorithms-breaking-the-caesar-cipher.md

 ## Counting How Many of Each Letter Occurs in a String

-Suppose we have stored the first few paragraphs of Charles Dickens' story "A Christmas Carol" in a string called **text**.
+Suppose we have stored the beginning of Charles Dickens' story "A Christmas Carol" in a string called **text**.

 ```
 text = """Marley was dead, to begin with.
 There is no doubt whatever about that.